charukiewicz/charukiewicz/pages/resume.md

 * Product management & development position; led and coordinated a team of software developers, QA testers, and customer relations staff to create features and digital products leading to increased player engagement and revenue in an online-RPG environment with over 20,000 players per month
 * Designed and led the implementation of an in-game credit system which automated all product sales, removed sales overhead costs, and allowed for the creation of several new categories of products; increased average monthly revenue of the company by 35%
 * Planned and assigned projects, held development meetings, wrote technical specifications, analyzed player data and trends, determined project costs and time requirements
-* Performed quantitative analysis of product sales, used results to develop marketing and sales strategies, instructed customer relations staff on how to execute sales strategies
+* Performed analysis of product sales, used results to develop marketing and sales strategies, instructed customer relations staff on how to execute sales strategies
 * Surveyed players to gauge response to game updates and gather general feedback
-* Worked extensively with the PAWN language, MySQL, and PHP
+* Worked with PHP and MySQL

 **EMT-Basic** <small>(Volunteer Position)</small> <span class="fr">Aug 2012 - Dec 2014</span><br>
 Illini Emergency Medical Services